Zikoat/veddugnad/README.md

 ## tasks

-move mock time
-fix crash on edit non selected player(disable or hide edit button) fix crash on edit name to be same as other player
+be able to delete player with no scores fix crash on edit non selected player(disable or hide edit button) fix crash on edit name to be same as other player
-    dont save player on name, but on ok. show error if name is taken show error when player name is empty larger score text be able to delete player with no scores add breaks test mock time while running
+    dont save player on name, but on ok. show error if name is taken show error when player name is empty add breaks test mock time while running dont show zero scores on leaderboard move mock time error on player add when player is selected fix speed calculation fix date display, add year and weekday